Category 1

 MONTHLY

-As you can see from the rhythms I set up for the new year:
+As you can see from the rhythms I’ve steadily cultivated:

-They are simple enough that if I miss a day or a week then I can just pick where I left off.
+• They are simple enough that if I miss a day or a week, then I can just pick up where I left off.

 I’d love to know in the comments section if this idea of rhythms over resolutions resonates with you.
 Do you have any new rhythms for your new year?
 And, if this information is helpful to you, would a follow-up on how I am doing with the rhythms at the 6-month mark matter to you?
 I can’t wait to read + respond to your thoughts!